 The tax legislation enacted in December 2017 reduced our federal corporate tax rate from 35% to 21%.
 In addition, the tax legislation eliminated the corporate Alternative Minimum Tax (AMT), allowing the Company to claim AMT refunds for AMT credits carried forward from prior tax years.
 The Company received \$73.9 million of AMT credit refunds in 2019.
-The CARES Act enacted in March 2020 permitted the Company to carry back its net operating loss (NOL) generated in 2018, creating additional AMT credits, and accelerate all of its AMT credit refunds into 2020.
-The Company now anticipates it will receive \$165.6 million of AMT credit refunds, after carry backs in the next 12 months.
-The AMT credits refunds are included in "Income tax receivable" on the balance sheets as of March 31, 2020.
+The CARES Act enacted in March 2020 permitted the Company to carry back its net operating loss (NOL) generated in 2018, creating additional AMT credits, and accelerate all of its AMT credit refunds.
+The Company now anticipates that after carrybacks it will receive \$165.6 million of AMT credit refunds which are included in "Income tax receivable" on the balance sheets as of June 30, 2020